-Modern day Kalkan, located on the coastline of Turkey, is worlds away from its days as a humble Greek fishing village.
+Modern day Kalkan, located on the coastline of Turkey, is worlds away from its days as a humble Greek-governed fishing village.
 Yet its rich history is still wonderfully visible in the atmospheric old town, as well as the nearby Lycian ruins scattered along its coastline and the ancient tombs overlooking it from the Taurus mountains.

 Holidaymakers are spoilt for things to do in Kalkan.
 Located on The Lycian Way – one of the world’s most spectacular walking routes – treks to sheer drop gorges, empty beaches and scenic mountain vistas are right on your doorstep.
 The unique landscape also offers epic canyoning, kayaking and some of the country’s best diving.
 Or, for those wanting to simply relax, two of Turkey’s best beaches are a short drive away.

 Combine all of this with a buzzy harbour, slick beach clubs and fantastic restaurants hiding on the old town’s rooftops (with views of the Mediterranean’s infamously turquoise waters) and it’s easy to see why so many British ex-pats have fallen in love with this coastal Turkish town.

 Boasting over 300 days of sunshine a year, Kalkan is a hit with sun worshippers.
 Summer temperatures rarely drop below 25°C, and while we can’t promise great weather, it’s almost a given whenever you visit.

 If it’s summer highs you’re after, plan your trip to Kalkan between June-August.
 Temperatures peak to 40°C, which is manageable given its coastal positioning.
 Although, we would recommend staying in the shade during the peak hours of 12-3pm.